Measurement Errors in Semiparametric Generalized Regression Models: Introduction

 Later, we will relax the assumption of normality of $x$.

 Using linear truncated penalized splines and assuming $x$ having a normal distribution, Hattab and Ruppert~(2021) found the exact analytical form of $\E(y|w,\vect u)$ and $\Cov(y|w,\vect u)$ and developed a heterosedastic mixed model method to estimate the regression parameters when the distribution in (1) is normal with identity link.
-However, the exact computations seems infeasible if the response distribution is not normal, the link function is not identity, when using other basis functions such as B-splines, or when $x$ does not have a normal distribution.
-In this article, we seek to address all these limitations and extend the method of Hattab and Rupper~(2021) to the semiparametric GLM defined in (1).
+However, the exact computations seem infeasible if the response distribution is not normal, or the link function is not identity, or when using other basis functions such as B-splines, or when $x$ does not have a normal distribution.
+In this article, we address all these limitations and extend the method of Hattab and Ruppert~(2021) to the semiparametric generalized regression models defined in (1).

-In Section~(2), rather than deriving the exact expressions, we present a simulation-based method to estimate the mean and the covariance matrix of $y|w,\vect u$.
+In Section~2, rather than deriving exact expressions, we present a simulation-based method to estimate the mean and the covariance matrix of $y|w,\vect u$.
 Accordingly, a heterosedastic semiparametric model is devised.
-This method applies to any family or link function that falls under the model in (1) when predictors are subject to errors including multinomial, quasilikelihood and Tweedie families with no restrictions on the distribution of $x$.
+This method for correcting for covariate measurement error applies to any family or link function that falls under the model in (1) including multinomial, quasilikelihood and Tweedie families with no restrictions on the distribution of $x$.
 Moreover, various basis representations such as cubic regression splines and thin plate regression splines can be utilized.
-Section~(3) extensively studies the performance of this new method through Monte-Carlo simulations across many different scenarios.
+Section~3 studies the performance of this new method through extensive Monte-Carlo simulations across many different scenarios.
 We restrict our study to non-Gaussian families since the Gaussian case has been extensively discussed in Hattab and Ruppert~(2021).
-For the binomial family, we show that our estimator is superior to the Bayesian probit estimator.
+For the binomial family, we show that our estimator is superior to a Bayesian probit estimator.
 An application to wage-union data is given in Section~4.
-Conclusions are given in Section~(5).
-We have found that our method corrects for bias across different distributions and regression functions even for small samples.
+Section~5 discusses extensions of model (1), or, equivalently, (5)--(7).
+Conclusions are given in Section~6.
+We have found that our method corrects for bias across different distributions and regression functions, even for small samples.